 Eligible clinicians may participate in MIPS as individuals or as part of a group.
 Providers planning to report MIPS as group can use MDinteractive as a registry for 2018 MIPS.
 Group reporting is available for groups of 2 or more providers that bill with the same tax identification number.

-Unlike previous years, group registration with CMS is not necessary unless the group is planning to do the CAHPS for MIPS survey.
+Registering was a group with CMS is not necessary unless the group is planning to do the CAHPS for MIPS survey.

 Requirements for Group Participation

 Groups that choose to participate at the group level must: